git-town/git-town/docs/ARCHITECTURE.md

 #### Alphabetic sorting

-Files are sorted alphabetically where it makes sense.
-Examples are:
+We sort files alphabetically wherever it makes sense.
+For example:

 - struct fields and methods
+- function definitions
-- unit tests
+- the order of unit tests

-This helps locate things in larger files.
+This helps navigate larger files and locate things in them.
+It also prevents conflicts when two branches add something to the same file because additions no longer happen at the end of the file.

 #### All struct fields are required by default